-In addition to teaching Western and World Civilization and undergraduate and graduate courses on Renaissance and Reformation Europe, I have taught a variety of seminar courses in early modern European cultural and social history, including early modern women's history, monasticism and female religious orders, popular religion in pre-modern Europe, early modern printing and propaganda, and crime and punishment in late medieval and early modern Europe.
+In addition to teaching Western and World Civilization and undergraduate and graduate courses on Renaissance and Reformation Europe, she has taught a variety of undergraduate seminar and graduate courses in early modern European cultural and social history, including early modern women's history, monasticism and female religious orders, popular religion in pre-modern Europe, early modern printing and propaganda, and crime and punishment in late medieval and early modern Europe.

 Areas of Study

 Early Modern European Cultural and Social History; Renaissance/Reformation; History of Early Modern Religion; Early Modern Gender History

 Priest's Whore to Pastor's Wife: Clerical Marriage and the Process of Reform in the Early German Reformation.
 St. Andrews Studies in Reformation History.
 Farnham, UK: Ashgate Publishing, 2012 pbk.
 Routledge, 2017).
 Awarded Gerald Strauss Book Prize 2013.

 Editor (with Robin Barnes), Ideas and Cultural Margins in Early Modern Germany: Essays in Honor of H.C.
 Erik Midelfort.
 Aldershot, Hambleton: Ashgate Publishing, 2009.

 “A View from the Choir: Forming Lutheran Culture in Pluriconfessional Westphalian Convents.”
-In Cultures of Lutheranism: Reformation Repertoires in the Early Modern World, Past and Present Book Series, edited by Katherine Hill (Oxford: Oxford University, 2017).
+Past and Present 234 (2017), Supplement 12 [In Cultures of Lutheranism: Reformation Repertoires in the Early Modern Era, edited by Kat Hill]: 189-211.